vitty84/WAFBench/README.md

 ## Features

 - **Support Stress Performance Testing:** Generate the same traffic as Apache Bench (AB) and do the performance testing.
+- **Support FTW Framework:** Generate the traffic from YAML files and do the correctness testing.

 ## Usage